Customer Segmentation Framework for Case Interviews: How to Segment, Score, and Target

 Deprioritize: Lapsed customers (high reactivation cost, uncertain return) and incremental investment in power shoppers (already at maximum engagement, low margins from delivery intensity).

 Segmentation is not always the right tool.
-If the case has a clear quantitative target (why did margin drop 400 bps?), start with profitability.
-If it asks about market-level attractiveness before you know the customers, start with market entry or 3Cs (Source: IGotAnOffer 2025).
+If the case has a clear quantitative target (why did margin drop 400 bps?), start with profitability and use segmentation inside it to find the mix effect.
+If it asks about market-level attractiveness before you know the customers, start with market entry or the 3Cs framework.

 Case SignalRight Framework